EricHungGA/Grafana-d3-chart/README.md

 # Grafana panel plugin template

 This template is a starting point for building a panel plugin for Grafana.
+Documentation going over how to build the panel: https://web.archive.org/web/20230612155248/https://grafana.com/tutorials/build-a-panel-plugin-with-d3/

 ## What are Grafana panel plugins?